-Except as otherwise specified herein, the processes and procedures in this Chapter do not apply to matters arising under the University's Sexual Misconduct policy (CS 20) or Title IX policy (CS 27).
-Matters arising under those policies are addressed in Chapter 6 and Chapter 7, respectively.
+Except as otherwise specified herein, the processes and procedures in this Chapter do not apply to alleged Violations of the University's Sexual Misconduct policy (CS 20) or Title IX policy (CS 27).
+Alleged conduct under those policies are addressed in Chapter 6 and Chapter 7, respectively.